-Scientists have even made special sunglasses for puffins so they can check out the phenomenon in the wild
+Scientists have even made special puffin sunglasses so the phenomenon can be observed in the wild

 A scientist in England has made an enlightening discovery about Atlantic puffins — under a UV light, their bills glow like a freshly cracked glow stick.